 Where theta is the angle of force applied relative to the displacement of the object.
-The SI unit of work is joule (J).
+The SI unit of work is the joule (J).
 The SI units for force and distance (displacement) are Newtons (N) and meters (m) respectively.
-This calculator is unit-less so it allows you to choose the unites for your self.
+This calculator is unitless so it allows you to choose the units for yourself.
 Just be sure to research and make sure the units you use are in the same base, or you can end up with some wildly inaccurate results.

 How to calculate work